 In the studio with Jacopo Dal Bello, a visual artist whose practice is transformed through the process of imagination and experimentation.
-We met with Jacopo to tell us more about growing up in a small village by the north east of Italy, his greatest influences, and what Jacopo holes to explore in the future.
+We met with Jacopo to tell us more about growing up in a small village by the north east of Italy, his greatest influences, and what Jacopo hopes to explore in the future.

 When did you first begin to see yourself as an artist?